 Owners retain the adjacent annexe for their own use on rare occasions.
 Please contact us if you have any concerns as the owners can be flexible with regard to using the annexe.
 Immediately to the rear of the property are stone steadings which are not for guest use.
 Beyond the steadings is a range of barns used for storage rather than livestock, which do not belong to the owner and are not available for guest use.

 The village of Broughton is a short drive away (3 miles) and offers a general store, garage, a tea room and a country pub.
 Slightly further afield are the towns of Biggar, Peebles and Moffat, each of which offer a wide range of attractions and eateries, including The Big Red Barn which is a particular highlight for a casual breakfast or lunch.
 Groceries and holiday essentials can also be picked up in any of these nearby towns, where a range of supermarkets and independent shops are on offer.

 Biggar (10 miles) has an excellent fish and chip shop, and for eating out in Peebles (14 miles), Osso (featured in the Michelin Guide) has an all-round reputation with everything from coffee and cake, delicious lunches or cosy evening dining with a crisp G&T perhaps!
 Alternatively try Coltman’s Kitchen which is renowned for its friendly hospitality and a range of fantastic deli produce.

-The area is an exceptional walking destination and there are a vast number waymarked trails through lush woodland forests in the upper Tweed Valley, offering numerous wildlife spotting opportunities on its many family friendly routes.
+The area is an exceptional walking destination and there are a vast number of waymarked trails through lush woodland forests in the upper Tweed Valley, offering numerous wildlife spotting opportunities on its many family-friendly routes.